 **GU2IU will be returning in-person for Spring 2022!
 The office of the University Graduate School will continue to monitor and follow university guidelines regarding COVID-19 and all dates are tentative.
 Please see below for details.**

 Indiana University’s Graduate School is committed to enhancing the diversity of its graduate programs.
 The Getting You into Indiana University (GU2IU) Program at Indiana University Bloomington (IUB) is designed to offer prospective graduate students, and particularly those interested in the Ph.D. and M.F.A., an opportunity to visit our campus, at no cost, to learn more about current research of our faculty and graduate students, and to experience the quality of our graduate programs.
-The 2021 program will be held virtually as a one-day event.
 For flier, visit here.

-The University Graduate School will host Virtual Getting You into Indiana University (vGU2IU) on Monday, April 19, 2021 from 9:00 am - 5:30 pm.
+The University Graduate School will host Getting You into Indiana University (GU2IU) from Sunday, April 3, 2022 to Tuesday, April 5, 2022.

 Participants will learn more about IU’s Ph.D. and M.F.A. programs, research opportunities and funding options.
 Additionally, participants will meet with faculty, staff and current graduate students, attend sessions on preparing competitive applications for graduate admission, how to thrive as a graduate student, and additional IU resources.
 All participants will receive an application fee waiver for doctoral programs in The Graduate School.

 - Interact with world-class faculty in your interested discipline and research interest

 - Network with current graduate students and other prospective students